cloud66/help-old/_posts/beta/2012-09-23-deploying-docker-stacks.md

 This is the command that starts the container.
 In our example we are using `bundle exec rackup -p 3000` to start our Rails app on port 3000.

-**local_ports**
+**ports**

 A list of all ports that need to be exposed on the container.
+The format of the ports definition is a list of `CONTAINER_PORT:HTTP_PORT:HTTPS_PORT`.
+Note that the HTTP and HTTPS are optional (also, you can have HTTPS without HTTP if you wish and vica versa by including the colons, but leaing that corresponding port number blank).
+You can define multiple port definition triplets for a single service using the above format, ie. `["3000:80:443", "4000::8443", "5000"]`

-In our example the app is listening on port 3000 in the container.
+In our example the app is listening on port 3000 in the container, and that port is exposed via HTTP on port 80, and HTTPS on port 443.
+These HTTP/HTTPS port are going to be available from outside the server.

-**public_ports**

-These are HTTP/HTTPS ports that are going to be available from outside the server.
 Any traffic to these ports will be redirected to any containers running this service. `80:443` means any HTTP traffic on port 80 and any HTTPS traffic on port 443 will be redirected to the `web` container.

-If you would like to have only HTTP or HTTPS traffic redirected, you can emit the non-applicable part of the setting.
-For example redirecting only HTTP on port 8080 would be through “8080:” and redirecting HTTPS only traffic on port 8443 is achieved through “:8443”.

 During scaling any containers running this service will get traffic distributed to them in a round robin fashion.

 <h2 id="adding-databases">Adding databases</h2>